Little Bear Creek Reservoir, Alabama, USA

 Also known as: Little Bear Reservoir

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Little Bear Creek Reservoir.
+Welcome to the ultimate guide to Little Bear Creek Reservoir!
+Article topics include:

 Little Bear Creek Reservoir, located 13 miles southwest of Russellville in Franklin County in the Mountains Region of northwestern Alabama, is a 1,560-acre reservoir popular for boating, fishing, swimming and other recreational pursuits.
 In the late 1960s, the Tennessee Valley Authority began construction on what is known as the Bear Creek Water Control Project.
 The project is now controlled by the Bear Creek Development Authority.
 Little Bear Creek Reservoir is one of four reservoirs operated by the Bear Creek Development Authority.